Sussex: Climate

 The coastal resorts of Sussex and neighbouring Hampshire are the sunniest places in the United Kingdom.
 The coast has consistently more sunshine than the inland areas: sea breezes, blowing off the sea, tend to clear any cloud from the coast.
 The sunshine average is approximately 1,900 hours a year; this is much higher than the UK average of 1,340 hours a year.
 Most of Sussex lies in hardiness zone 8; the exception is the coastal plain west of Brighton, which lies in the milder zone 9.

 Rainfall is below average with the heaviest precipitation on the South Downs with 950 mm of rainfall per year.
 The close proximity of Sussex to the Continent of Europe, results in cold spells in winter and hot, humid weather in summer.

 The climate of the coastal districts is strongly influenced by the sea, which, because of its tendency to warm up slower than land, can result in cooler temperatures than inland in the summer.
 In the autumn months, the coast sometimes has higher temperatures.
 Rainfall during the summer months is mainly from thunderstorms and thundery showers; from January to March the heavier rainfall is due to prevailing south-westerly frontal systems.

 In winter, the east winds can be as cold as further inland.
 Selsey is known as a tornado hotspot, with small tornadoes hitting the town in 1986, 1998 and 2000, with the 1998 tornado causing an estimated £10 million of damage to 1,000 buildings.

 Conurbations

 Most of Sussex's population is distributed in an east–west line along the English Channel coast or on the east–west line of the A272.
-The exception to this pattern is the 20th century north–south development on the A23-Brighton line corridor, Sussex's main link to London.
-Sussex's population is dominated by the Brighton/Worthing/Littlehampton conurbation that, with a population of over 470,000, is home to almost 1 in 3 of Sussex's population.
-According to the ONS urban area populations for continuous built-up areas, these are the 5 largest conurbations (population figures from the 2001 census):
+The exception to this pattern is the 20th-century north–south development on the A23-Brighton line corridor, Sussex's main link to London.
+Sussex's population is dominated by the Brighton/Worthing/Littlehampton conurbation that, with a population of more than 470,000, is home to almost 1 in 3 of Sussex's population.
+According to the ONS urban area populations for continuous built-up areas, these are the five largest conurbations:

 Population

-The combined population of Sussex as of 2011 is about 1.6 million.
-In 2011, Sussex had a population density of 425 per km2, higher than the average for England of 407 per km2.
+The combined population of Sussex as of 2021 was about 1.7 million.
+In 2021, Sussex had a population density of 451 per km2, higher than the average for England of 434 per km2.